- What is Form in Art?

 Drawing Comparisons: How I Like to Explain the Elements of Art vs. YouTube or Other Websites You See

-At this point you may have noticed that I have a rather nuanced way of explaining things.
-That is not only genuinely a reflection of my personality, but also intentional.
-In the searches I have done throughout the years, I have encountered a lot of frustration with surface level information.
+At this point, you may have noticed that I have a rather nuanced way of explaining things.
+That is not only genuinely a reflection of my personality but also intentional.
+In the searches I have done throughout the years, I have encountered a lot of frustration with surface-level information.
 A general, top-down overview may be enough to get started, but as we dive deeper into our craft, we need more.

 Sometimes we need the nuances of our discipline to help us grow past the walls and challenges we encounter.
 Some of these reveal themselves to us in the doing, and that is awesome.
 Other times, we could use a little more help.
-Finding awesome looking YouTube videos that explain nothing, while showing off nice painting skills with pleasant background music, has not been something I’ve ever found terribly helpful.
+Finding awesome-looking YouTube videos that explain nothing, while showing off nice painting skills with pleasant background music, has not been something I’ve ever found terribly helpful.

-My goal here on my site is to share what I have learned with a good balance of the academic, the practical, the nuanced and the fun.
+My goal here on my site is to share what I have learned with a good balance of the academic, the practical, the nuanced, and the fun.
 I want to share knowledge you can use.

 Shape and Form in Art

-To understand form it’s important to grasp its building blocks: lines, shape, and silhouette.
+To understand form, it’s important to grasp its building blocks: lines, shape, and silhouette.

 Silhouettes are combined solid, monotone shapes (most often in black) whose edges match the outline (outside contour) of the form(s) they represent.

 Lines define the edges of shapes and silhouettes, as well as the contours and edges of forms.
-Contour and cross contour lines are useful for giving additional information about surface volume and plane changes, which helps guide us when adding values.
-Variations in line type and line quality can be used to describe texture and weight.
+Contour and cross contour lines are useful for giving additional information about the surface volume and plane changes, which helps guide us when adding values.
+Variations of line type and line quality can be used to describe texture and weight.
 Lines are extraordinarily versatile vehicles for communication across art, language, mathematics, and science.

 For our purposes, a line is generally defined as a discernible, one-dimensional path created by a point moving in space.
-Lines vary in length, width, direction and texture (smooth, rough, broken, dotted, etc.).
-They can be solid and visible, or implied and invisible.
+Lines vary in length, width, direction, and texture (smooth, rough, broken, dotted, etc.).
+They can be solid and visible or implied and invisible.
 If you can “see” or discern a connection/progression between points or objects, then a line is present.